NFPA 80: Fire Doors & Other Opening Protectives

 Who is qualified to perform a fire door inspection?

 NFPA 80 itself does not require a specific certification.
 The standard says inspections must be performed by a "qualified person" — defined as someone who, by knowledge, training, and experience, has demonstrated the ability to evaluate fire door assemblies.
-The DHI CFDAI (Certified Fire & Egress Door Assembly Inspector) and Intertek CFDI (Certified Fire Door Inspector) credentials are the most widely accepted paths to qualification.
+The DHI CFDAI (Certified Fire & Egress Door Assembly Inspector) credential and Intertek's Qualified Personnel (IQP) fire door inspector program are the most widely accepted paths to qualification.
 Some AHJs accept manufacturer training programs or other equivalent paths.

 How often is the inspection required?

-How long do I need to keep inspection records?
+How long do I need to keep fire door inspection records?

 Can I install panic hardware on a fire door?